droogadulce/cat-store/README.md

 Run `ng --version` to get the version of the project and packages.

 Run `ng serve --port 4600` for a dev server in port 4600.

+Run `ng lint` to review the project code to see if it is following the rules defined in the tslint.json file.

+Run `ng g c componentName` to create a component.